danialk20/Meta-analysis/README.md

 - **Forest Plot**: Displays effect sizes and confidence intervals for each study.
 - **Funnel Plot**: Assesses potential publication bias.
+- **Subgroup analysis**: Analyzes the effect based on the component used, the attributes of the implementations and the solution method.

 ## Usage